atussak/snake_sim/sim/README.txt

-Simulator for a simple 2D snake robot interacting with point-shaped obstacles on a flat surface.
+Simulator for a simple 2D snake robot interacting with point-shaped obstacles on a flat surface while adjusting to a given path.
+Made for the specialization project in the cybernetics and robotics study.

 Author: Atussa Koushan, NTNU
-Last changed: 13.11.2019
+Last changed: 16.12.2019

 ------------------------------------------------------------------------

-To change the specifications for the robot, go to the init_snake.m file.
-To change the specifications for the obstacles, go to the init_obstacles file.
+All simulator configurations can be changed in the init scripts found in the folder Init_scripts.
+Further explanation is given in the respective files.

 Running the simulator: